awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Agent.md

 **Note**
 Avoid scheduling jobs to run during the maintenance and backup windows for your DB instance\.
 The maintenance and backup processes that are launched by AWS could interrupt a job or cause it to be canceled\.
-In Multi\-AZ deployments, SQL Server Agent jobs are replicated from the primary host to the secondary host\.
+In Multi\-AZ deployments, SQL Server Agent jobs are replicated from the primary host to the secondary host when the job replication feature is turned on\.
+For more information, see [Turning on SQL Server Agent job replication](#SQLServerAgent.Replicate)\.
 Multi\-AZ deployments have a limit of 100 SQL Server Agent jobs\.
 If you need a higher limit, request an increase by contacting AWS Support\.
 Open the [AWS Support Center](https://console.aws.amazon.com/support/home#/) page, sign in if necessary, and choose **Create case**\.
 Choose **Service limit increase**\.
 Complete and submit the form\.

 To view the history of an individual SQL Server Agent job in SQL Server Management Studio \(SSMS\), open Object Explorer, right\-click the job, and then choose **View History**\.